Author: Beth Sharkey, MSW

 $50 – All Others

 Trainings on clinician burnout typically focus on balance and self-care, which may increase healthy habits, but often won’t alleviate burnout.
-This in-person workshop goes to the heart of the three most common causes of burnout, a lack of power, passion, and purpose, and how to build each one.
+This webinar goes to the heart of the three most common causes of burnout, a lack of power, passion, and purpose, and how to build each one.

 Learning objectives: